ckdu/cross-game-chat/README.md

 # Cross-Game Chat
 Encrypted websocket cross-game chat with an invite-to-server feature.
-Only works on Synapse X.
+Only works on Synapse X and Protosmasher for now.

 ## Features
 - **Server inviting/joining:** You can easily invite people to join your game server.